Leslie Groves (cricketer)

-Leslie Groves (9 June 1911 – 4 September 1990) was a New Zealand sportsman.
-He played 16 first-class matches for Otago between 1929 and 1950.
+Leslie Joseph Groves (9 June 1911 – 4 September 1990) was a New Zealand sportsman.
+He played 16 first-class matches for Otago between the 1929–30 and 1949–50 seasons.

 Groves was born at Dunedin in 1911 and educated at Otago Boys' High School in the city.
 He worked as a manager.
 As well as cricket, Groves played association football for Otago and represented the New Zealand national football team.
-Following his death in 1990 obituaries were published in the 1991 New Zealand Cricket Annual and in Wisden.
+Following his death in 1990 obituaries were published in the 1991 New Zealand Cricket Almanack and in Wisden.